-• In addition to balance and gravity, another fall factor is friction, or more specifically a lack of friction.
-Friction is the force which resists the movement of one solid object relative to another.

-• For example, friction prevents this block from sliding down the slope; however, adding a slippery substance reduces friction and allows the brick to slide easily.

-• Anytime we step, turn or stop while walking or running, we depend on friction between the sole of our footwear and the traveling surface to prevent our feet from sliding.

-• A loss of friction, also called a loss of traction, can cause our feet to slip.
+- In addition to balance and gravity, another fall factor is friction, or more specifically a lack of friction.
+Friction is the force which resists the movement of one solid object relative to another. - For example, friction prevents this block from sliding down the slope; however, adding a slippery substance reduces friction and allows the brick to slide easily. - We depend on friction between the sole of our footwear and the traveling surface to prevent our feet from sliding. - A loss of friction, also called a loss of traction, can cause our feet to slip.
 When this occurs, our base of support is no longer under our center of gravity leading to a loss of balance and a possible fall.